 Deck Plans for the E.S.
 Robert Ley Touring the New Flagship of the KdF Fleet

-While I was able to dedicate an entire page to giving you a tour of the Wilhelm Gustloff, the Robert Ley is much harder to replicate.
-The main reason is because I have been unable to find complete deck plans for the ship.
-Currently, the only plans known to exist are those that were printed in 1941 for a 1:200 scale model - shown above along with a 1:1250 scale Wiking cast-iron model.
-While several of her public rooms have been documented through professional and souvenir photos, the decks they are located on are primarily a best guess.
-There is one publication in the collection which gives a detailed plan for one deck - The Promenade Deck in the December 1939 edition of The Art in the Third Reich below.
-Newly found deck plans can be seen HERE.
+Plans for the Robert Ley are very difficult to find since she was only a passenger ship for a few months.
+Currently, the plans I have seen for sale the most are those that were printed in 1941 for a 1:200 scale model - shown above along with a 1:1250 scale Wiking cast-iron model.
+While several of her public rooms have been documented through professional and souvenir photos, the decks they are located on were primarily a best guess until recently.
+Until March 2022, there was one publication in the collection which gave a detailed plan for one deck - The Promenade Deck in the December 1939 edition of The Art in the Third Reich (below).

 The Promenade Deck begins with the Wintergarden at the front of the ship, followed by the Forward Staircase and elevator.
 The next room is the Theater with the stage area and the Middle Staircase with the machinery shaft.
 The small area where the two pages meet is listed as the "economic area" or Wirtschaftsräume.
 Finally, there is the Great Hall and Rear Staircase.